North Dakota Court Records

 - The date the divorce was filed

-- County court where the divorce was granted
+- The county court where the divorce was granted

 - Divorce Certificate number

 While divorce and marriage records may be searched through government sources and organizations, the availability of these documents cannot be guaranteed.
-This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored therefore record availability may vary further.
-Also note that marriage and divorce records are considered extremely private due to the information the records contain, and are often sealed.
-Hence, bearing in mind that these factors determine the availability of any type of marriage or divorce record.
+This is also true of their availability through third-party websites and companies, as these entities are not government-sponsored; therefore, record availability may vary further.
+Also note that marriage and divorce records are considered extremely private due to the information they contain and are often sealed.
+Hence, bearing in mind that these factors determine the availability of any marriage or divorce record.

 Who Can Obtain Divorce Records in North Dakota?

 In North Dakota, the law allows the members of the public to obtain divorce records that do not contain confidential or private information.
-This type of records are classified as Informational copies and can be obtained by anyone.
-Certified copies on the other hand, contains details of the divorce and the parties involved.
-Hence, they can only be obtained by;
+These types of records are classified as Informational copies and may be obtained by anyone.
+Certified copies, on the other hand, contain details of the divorce and the parties involved.
+Hence, they can only be obtained by:

 - The parties to the divorce case